nitingupta1/lei-issuer-fetcher/README.md

 # LEI Issuer Fetcher & Cache Service (Python)

 Fetches LEI Issuers from the given GLEIF API endpoint, handling pagination.
-It parses the JSON and extracts, for each issuer, at least these fields:
+It parses the JSON and extracts, for each issuer, below fields:
 -LEI code
 -Issuer name
+-Marketing Name
+-Website
+-Accreditation Date
 It also has in-memory cache implementation of 60 seconds for request coming to same endpoint.
 It also supports concurrent fetching of multiple pages, so it makes multiple requests to different endpoints/parameters at the same time.

 ## 1. Install packages